-- Why Can't I View the Attached Data Disk on the Server? - Why Can't I Attach My Disk to a Server? - Can I Attach a Disk to Multiple Servers? - Can I Attach a Disk to a Server in a Different AZ? - How Can I Add a Data Disk to an Existing Server? - Can I Attach Different Types of Disks to the Same Server? - What Should I Do If a Linux EVS Disk Is Attached to a Windows Server?
+- Why Can't I View the Attached Data Disk on the Server? - Why Can't I Attach My Disk to a Server? - Can I Attach a Disk to Multiple Servers? - Can I Attach a Disk to a Server in Another AZ? - How Can I Add a Data Disk to an Existing Server? - Can I Attach a Yearly/Monthly Disk to Another Server? - Can I Attach Different Types of Disks to the Same Server? - Can I Switch Between System Disks and Data Disks? - What Should I Do If a Linux EVS Disk Is Attached to a Windows Server? - Can I Attach an EVS Disk Purchased with a Yearly/Monthly Server to Another Yearly/Monthly Server?